-- Asset life method (annuity) MRP will be based on the estimated life of the assets; - 38 Capital expenditure incurred during 2022/23 will not be subject to an MRP charge until 2023/24, or in the year after the asset becomes operational - 39 The Council will apply the asset life method for any expenditure capitalised under a Capitalisation Direction. - 40 MRP in respect of assets acquired under Finance Leases or PFI will be charged at an amount equal to the principal element of the annual repayment. - 41 For capital expenditure on loans to third parties where the principal element of the loan is being repaid in annual instalments, the capital receipts arising from the principal loan repayments will be used to reduce the CFR instead of MRP. - 42 Where no principal repayment is made in a given year, MRP will be charged at a rate in line with the life of the assets funded by the loan - 43 MRP Overpayments Under the MRP guidance, any charges made in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP).
-VRP can be reclaimed in later years if deemed necessary or prudent.
-In order for these amounts to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
-Up until the 31 March 2022 the total VRP overpayments have been nil.
+- b.
+Asset life method (annuity) MRP will be based on the estimated life of the assets; - Capital expenditure incurred during 2023/24 will not be subject to an MRP charge until 2024/25, or in the year after the asset becomes operational. - 39 The Authority will apply the asset life method for any expenditure capitalised under a Capitalisation Direction. - 40 MRP in respect of assets acquired under Finance Leases or PFI will be charged at an amount equal to the principal element of the annual repayment. - For capital expenditure on loans to third parties where the principal element of the loan is being repaid in annual instalments, the capital receipts arising from the principal loan repayments will be used to reduce the CFR instead of MRP. - Where no principal repayment is made in a given year, MRP will be charged at a rate in line with the life of the assets funded by the loan. - 43 MRP Overpayments Under the MRP guidance, any charges made in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP). - VRP can be reclaimed in later years if deemed necessary or prudent.
+In order for these amounts to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year. - 45 Up to 31 March 2023 the total VRP overpayments have been nil.